Infn8Loop/pprgs-ai-framework/docs/For_Forum_Posts.md

-# PPRGS: What if AI Alignment Requires Systems That Distrust Their Own Optimization?
+# What if AI Alignment Requires Systems That Distrust Their Own Optimization?

 *Or: How forcing AI to continuously question its values improved alignment consistency by 10-31×*